sergiomelas/SML-Backup/readme.txt

          sudo btrfs filesystem defrag -czstd -rv    '/media/<Your User>/Backup_Disk'

   -Now proceed to the installation of the scripts:
-     -Copy the content of the payload folder inside the target backup drive (pay attention there are hidden files be shure to copy all of them)
+     -Copy the content of the payload ZIP file inside the target backup drive (pay attention there are hidden files be shure to copy all of them)
      -run install.sh dragging and droping it in a console (need to swer some questions)

 Note: To create first backup click the backup icon, At each run an incremental backup is created